 It’s estimated more than 90% of ornamental marine fish and invertebrates (like coral) and between five and 10% of freshwater fish are wild caught for aquarium keepers to enjoy in their homes.

 Fishermen can earn a living from their local rainforest rivers, rift valley lakes or coral reefs in some of the most remote countries in the world and are directly dependent on these habitats remaining healthy, so habitats can be protected because communities rely on them.

 We believe these important benefits in the country of origin are often missed in the debate about wild caught fish.
 People, not fish, really lie at the heart of this issue.
 We need to ask ourselves what other livelihoods are open to them to feed their families if they cannot catch the species on their doorstep – and keep them alive to supply to our industry.
 And are those alternatives really ‘better’ – for them and the environment?

 We wanted to examine the evidence for the positive benefits of wild caught fish so we commissioned the University of Kent’s Durrell Institute of Conservation and Ecology to review available scientific literature.
 Using this as a springboard, we then wrote our own summary of the global trade in wild caught fish and the benefits it can bring, particularly to the countries where the fish are taken.

-Here’s another example, taken from the OFI Journal, from Kenya Marine Centre which shows the many benefits supplying wild caught ornamental fish has brought to a small town in Kilifi County.
-This video shows KMC’s divers at work.
+Read an article by Kenya Marine Centre which shows the many benefits supplying wild caught ornamental fish has brought to a small town in Kilifi County, published in OFI Journal.

 This is another interesting article from the OFI Journal looking at the re-establishment of the ornamental fish industry in Jamaica.